VaibhavGoyal2510/DSA-Q/README.md

     - Program to check if strings are rotations of each other
     - Check if two Strings are Anagrams of each other
     - Form the Largest Number

+  - Day - 6
+    - Find difference between sum of diagonals
+    - Non Repeating Character (Similarity)
+    - Program for Nth node from the end of a Linked List
+    - Program to check if Nums form a friendly pair.